ciur/papermerge/CONTRIBUTING.md

 Communicate.
 Document.

-Before creating a pull request for a new feature - please ask if that feature is welcome.
-A description of your thoughts and motivation is very welcome.
+Before creating a pull request for a new feature - please first discuss the change you wish to make via GitHub issue, pull request or email.
 A silent creation of PR for any sort of feature without any communication will result in silent discard of your PR.
 If you are lazy to comment you your PR - why should we care to communicate you the reason of rejection? :))